Representative endowments and uniform Gini orderings of multi-attribute welfare: Statistical and computational issues

 \section{Statistical and computational issues}

-For the comparison of inequality in multiple attributes set-valued representative endowments have been introduced as well as uniform Gini dominance orderings.
+For the comparison of welfare in multiple attributes set-valued representative endowments have been introduced as well as $P$-uniform Gini dominance orderings.
 We conclude the paper by some remarks on computational and statistical issues that arise when these notions are used with data.
 Consider data in $\IR^d$, $d\ge 2$, that is, an empirically distributed $\bmX$.
-To numerically determine the convex representative endowment $C^+(\bmX,\tilde v)$ for a given concave function $v$ that generates the inequality weights, the exact algorithm of \cite{BazovkinM12} may be used.
-This procedure calculates the set $C(\bmX,\tilde v)$, a so called weighted-mean (WM) region.
-Its lower boundary coincides with the lower boundary of $C^+(\bmX,\tilde v)$, which corresponds to attribute weight vectors $\bmp \ge 0$.
-The algorithm constructs the WM region \textit{by its facets}, that is, step-by-step building the surface of the convex polytope in $\IR^d$.
-It can be easily restricted to some part of the lower boundary, that is, a specified set $P$ of attribute weights $\bmp$.
+To numerically determine the convex representative endowment $C^+(\bmX,\tilde v)$ for a given concave function $v$ that generates the inequality weights, the exact algorithm of \cite{BazovkinM12} and the R-package \cite{Bazovkin13} may be used.
+This procedure calculates the set $C(\bmX,\tilde v)$, being a so called weighted-mean (WM) region.
+Its lower boundary coincides with the lower boundary of $C^+(\bmX,\tilde v)$, which corresponds to attribute weight vectors $\bmp \in P_+$.
+It constructs the WM region \textit{by its facets}, that is, step-by-step building the surface of the convex polytope in $\IR^d$.
+The algorithm is easily restricted to the part of the lower boundary that corresponds to a specified set $P$ of attribute weights $\bmp$.

 In a sampling context one may ask whether a sample of $d$-variate representative endowments converges to the representative endowment of the underlying probability distribution.
-Consider an i.i.d.\ sample $\bmX_1, \bmX_2, \dots, \bmX_n,\dots $ from $\bmX$ in $\IR^d$ and the sequence of representative endowments $C^+(\bmX_n, \tilde r_n)$. \cite{DyckerhoffM10a} have shown a strong law of large numbers: If $\tilde r_n(t)\in V_{conc}$ converges pointwise to some $\tilde r(t)$ and $\sup_n \tilde r'_n(1)<\infty$, then $C(\bmX_n, \tilde r_n)$ converges to $C(\bmX, \tilde r)$ in Hausdorff metric with probability one, which is tantamount saying that
+Consider an i.i.d.\ sample $\bmX_1, \bmX_2, \dots, \bmX_n,\dots $ from $\bmX$ in $\IR^d$ and the sequence of representative endowments $C^+(\bmX_n, \tilde w_n)$. \cite{DyckerhoffM11} have shown a strong law of large numbers: If $\tilde w_n(t)\in V_{conv}$ converges pointwise to some $\tilde w(t)$ and $\sup_n \tilde w'_n(1)<\infty$, then $C(\bmX_n, \tilde w_n)$ converges to $C(\bmX, \tilde w)$ in Hausdorff metric with probability one, which is tantamount saying that